-Once the promotional period ends, you’ll earn a cash back rate of 4% on gas & groceries, 2% on drugstores and recurring bills, and 1% on all other purchases Plus, with the additional benefits offered e.g. travel insurance, this is actually a good “travel” rewards card too.
+Once the promotional period ends, you’ll earn a cash back rate of 4% on groceries & recurring bill payments, 2% on gas and transit, and 1% on all other purchases Plus, with the additional benefits offered e.g. travel insurance, this is actually a good “travel” rewards card too.
 Read my Scotia Momentum VISA infinite review now to find out why it’s one of the best Scotiabank credit cards in Canada.

 Scotia Momentum VISA Infinite benefits

-- 4% cash back on gas station and grocery store purchases
+- 4% cash back on groceries and recurring bill payments

 - 1% cash back on all other purchases